Fault Tolerance by Construction: Examples: Fault-Tolerant Circuit Synthesis and Optimisation

 \paragraph{Optimising Shor-style syndrome measurements}

 An interesting aspect of our fault tolerance proof for the Shor-style syndrome measurement is that it does not rely on transversality, the usual argument for its correctness.
 This implies that we can also verify non-transversal constructions.
-In particular, we can take Shor-style syndrome extraction and optimise it: \begin{proposition} We can optimise Shor-style syndrome measurements as follows:
+In particular, we can take Shor-style syndrome extraction and optimise it: